RandomGgames/RMMUD/README.md

 # How to use
 - Extract files into a folder
-- Open the "RMMUDConfig.yaml" file and add a CurseForge API
 - Configure the instances
+- Open the "RMMUDConfig.yaml" file and add a CurseForge API if using CurseForge anywhere
 - Run "RMMUD.py"

 # Features: